globocom/GloboNetworkAPI/docs/v4/quickguide/url-api-v4-quickguide/create-neighbor.rst

    * **neighbor_local:** Basic neighbor local object.
 It must receive the variables 'asn', 'ip' and 'equipment'.
         * **asn** - The local AS number.
-It must receive the id of an existing AS or the name to create a new AS.
+It must receive the id of an existing AS or the name and description to create a new AS.
             * **id** - Id of an existing AS.
             * **name** - Name of the new AS.
+            * **description** - Description of the new AS.
         * **ip** - The ip of the local neighbor.
             * **id** - Id of the existing ip of the local neighbor.
         * **equipment** - The local equipment.